Drishti-17/sentence_similarity_using_topsis/README.md

 # METHOD:-

-1. **Sentence Embeddings and Similarity Matrix:**
+**Sentence Embeddings and Similarity Matrix:**

-i) Utilizes a pre-trained model (model, assumed to be a sentence embedding model like BERT, GPT-3, USE, or XLNet) to obtain embeddings for a list of sentences (sentences). ii) Computes the cosine similarity matrix between all pairs of sentences. iii) Creates a DataFrame (df_similarity_matrix) and displays it as a table and heatmap.
+1. Utilizes a pre-trained model (model, assumed to be a sentence embedding model like BERT, GPT-3, USE, or XLNet) to obtain embeddings for a list of sentences (sentences).
+2. Computes the cosine similarity matrix between all pairs of sentences.
+3. Creates a DataFrame (df_similarity_matrix) and displays it as a table and heatmap.

-2. **Similarity Scores with a Reference Sentence:**
+**Similarity Scores with a Reference Sentence:**

-i) Obtains the sentence embedding for a reference sentence (reference_sentence) and calculates cosine similarity scores between the reference sentence and each of the original sentences. ii) Computes an additional criterion score based on the average length of words in each sentence.
+1. Obtains the sentence embedding for a reference sentence (reference_sentence) and calculates cosine similarity scores between the reference sentence and each of the original sentences.
+2. Computes an additional criterion score based on the average length of words in each sentence.

-3. **Score Normalization and Weighted TOPSIS:**
+**Score Normalization and Weighted TOPSIS:**

-i) Normalizes the cosine similarity scores and additional criterion scores using Min-Max scaling. ii) Assigns weights to the normalized scores and calculates weighted normalized scores. iii) Determines positive and negative ideal solutions. iv) Computes the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) score for each sentence.
+1. Normalizes the cosine similarity scores and additional criterion scores using Min-Max scaling.
+2. Assigns weights to the normalized scores and calculates weighted normalized scores.
+3. Determines positive and negative ideal solutions.
+4. Computes the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) score for each sentence.
-v) Ranks the sentences based on their TOPSIS scores.
+5. Ranks the sentences based on their TOPSIS scores.

-4. **Visualization and Output:**
+**Visualization and Output:**

-i) Displays the ranked models and their TOPSIS scores in a table. ii) Generates a bar chart to visualize the TOPSIS scores. iii) Creates a table (using PrettyTable) summarizing the cosine similarity, additional criterion, and TOPSIS score for each model.
+1. Displays the ranked models and their TOPSIS scores in a table.
+2. Generates a bar chart to visualize the TOPSIS scores.
+3. Creates a table (using PrettyTable) summarizing the cosine similarity, additional criterion, and TOPSIS score for each model.